 GEM has just launched its very own Community Supported Agriculture (CSA) program, Growing Gems.
-Community members will be able to purchase "shares" of our CSA program, and in return they will receive boxes of fresh produce straight from our garden.
+Community members can purchase "shares" of our CSA program, and in return they will receive boxes of fresh produce straight from our garden.
 This program will create numerous learning opportunities for GEM participants, including in-depth computer training, the ability to work with a wide variety of plants and increased experience in customer service.

-The CSA program is still in the pilot phase, but we hope to open enrollment to the public in fall 2017.
+The CSA program is still in the pilot phase, but we hope to open enrollment to the public in 2018.

 Eligibility and Contact Information

 GEM is available to all individuals with any sort of disability who are interested in work readiness training.
 You can become a GEM participant through three methods:

 - A referral to the program by the Department of Rehabilitation (DOR).

 - A referral to the program by the County of Marin Behavioral Health Recovery Services.

 - Paying privately through our Private Case Management program.